brutdefut/ficisertligi/_posts/2022-07-15-johnniewalker-greenlabel.md

 Overall, Green Label has good complexity and it is an easy-drinking smoky whisky.
 Perfect for Johnnie Walker and smoky whisky lovers.

-P.S: In the whisky world, surprisingly, only 10% percent of the whiskies are single malts, and the other 90 percent are blended scotches.
+P.S: In the whisky world, surprisingly, only 10% of the whiskies are single malts, and the other 90 percent are blended scotches.

 Cheers to all.